-(b) Identify the area with the higher biodiversity.
-Suggest how this might have happened.
+(b) Identify the area with the higher biodiversity and suggest how this might have arisen.
+[2 marks]

-From June to September, the vegetation in both grazed and non-grazed areas was sampled with a sweep net.
-Several pitfall traps were also placed in each area.
+From June to September, the vegetation in both grazed and non-grazed areas was sampled with a sweep net, and several pitfall traps were also placed in each area.
 This was in order to monitor the presence of the parasite, Ixodes ricinus.